justinmeiners/classic-colors/icons/README.md

 homebrew:
 	`brew install graphicsmagick`

-icon size is 24 by 24 pixels
+Icon size is 24 by 24 pixels, and all have a non-transparent white background.